sanderlab/AlignmentViewer2.0/README.md

 ## Other Web-based Multiple Sequence Alignment Viewers

-(descriptions coming soon!)

-- Alignment Viewer ([webpage](https://alignmentviewer.org/), [github](https://github.com/sanderlab/alignmentviewer)): The predecessor to Alignment Viewer 2.0, this project and website provide a means to view MSAs, for viewing of MSAs as well as perform additional sequence analysis like viewing sequence space with a UMAP component.
+- Alignment Viewer<sup>1</sup> ([webpage](https://alignmentviewer.org/), [github](https://github.com/sanderlab/alignmentviewer)): The predecessor to Alignment Viewer 2.0, this project and website provide a means to view MSAs as perform additional sequence analysis like viewing sequence space with a UMAP component.
+Alignment Viewer was written in javascript.
-- MView
-- Wasabi
-- AliView
-- MSAViewer
-- Jalview
+- MSAViewer<sup>2</sup> ([webpage](http://msa.biojs.net), [github](https://github.com/wilzbach/msa)): A popular MSA viewer that provides a bunch of functionality such as sorting, filtering, changing color schemes, etc. MSAViewer can also be easily imported and embedded into other projects.
+Alignment Viewer was written in javascript.
+- Jalview<sup>3</sup> ([webpage](https://www.jalview.org/)): an MSA viewer that provides primary, secondary, and tertiary visualizations and analyses that include sequence alignment, conservation and clustering, secondary structure and disorder prediction, etc.
+- MView <sup>4</sup> ([webpage](https://www.ebi.ac.uk/Tools/msa/mview/)): Although not built specifically for the web, the MView command line utility can be executed from an EBI tool service.
+This tool can be used to reformats multiple sequence alignments files into html markup.
+- Wasabi<sup>5</sup> ([webpage](http://wasabiapp.org/), [github](https://github.com/veidenberg/wasabi)): In addition to providing an MSA viewer, the Wasabi project provides a bunch of tools for evolutionary sequence analysis.
+Wasabi was written in python and javascript.
+- AliView<sup>6</sup> ([webpage](https://ormbunkar.se/aliview/), [github](https://github.com/AliView/AliView)): Although aliview isn't web-based, it is one of the fastest and most useful MSA viewers so I thought it important to include.

+## Color Schemes

+Alignment Viewer 2.0 provides a bunch of different color schemes for both amino acid and nucleotide sequences.
+Scheme definitions were taken from the msa-colorschemes repository ([github](https://github.com/wilzbach/msa-colorschemes), a part of the
+[MSAViewer project](https://github.com/wilzbach/msa)<sup>2</sup>), which in turn derived many of the schemes from[JalView](https://www.jalview.org/help/html/colourSchemes/)<sup>3</sup>.

 ## About Us